DowdyJ/TopGG-Bot-Voter/README.md

 # TopGGBotVoter
-This will allow you to automate the voting process for Discord bots on Top.gg using Puppeteer.
-Currently only Linux is supported. <br>
+This will allow you to automate the voting process for Discord bots on Top.gg.<br>
+You can specify any number of bots to vote for, though too many entries may result in CloudFlare temporarily blocking your connections.<br><br>
+From my experience other scripts using Puppeteer can sometimes fail to submit votes due to what I assume is their bot detection system.
+To avoid this, this project uses GhostCursor to emulate realistic mouse movement and a more elaborate Puppeteer setup that hooks into a chromium instance post-launch.
+Furthermore, to allow this script to run on headless servers and to avoid getting detected as running headless Chromium <i>but</i> still get the same convenience as running headless, this project optionally utilizes Xvfb to emulate a virtual screen for Chromium to run in.<br>
+Currently only Linux is supported, though it should work on Windows if the install and run scripts were converted.<br>

 ## Prerequisites
 You must have <b>Node.js</b> and <b>Make</b> installed for this to work.